Guarantee EU citizens’ right to remain in the UK

 It doesn’t need to be this way.
-Tell Secretary of State David Davis to end the anxiety of people who call the UK home.
-Ask him to guarantee that there will be no roll back of their rights.
+Tell the Brexit Secretary to end the anxiety of people who call the UK home.
+Ask them to guarantee that there will be no roll back of their rights.

 Guarantee EU citizens’ right to remain in the UK

 Michal Siewniak is a history teacher, originally from Poland.
 His wife is a social worker from Croatia.
 The couple moved to the UK in 2005 and have lived and worked here ever since with their three daughters aged ten, eight and two.

 Michal is passionate about community life.
 Shortly after settling in the UK, he set up a network for Polish people in his area and became an active member of his local church.
 In 2014 Michal was elected as a local councillor – he wanted to serve his community and drive positive change in his borough.

 As EU citizens, Michal and his wife had the right to live and work here.
 Now, their lives are in jeopardy.